Honey Bee’s and Honey

 All honey will at some time turn to sugar crystals.
 It depends on the type of flower the honey bee visited.
 Some stay liquid for a long time others crystallize with in a few weeks.
 It has not gone bad and it does not affect the quality of the honey.
 To turn back to a liquid, use gentle warming the jar in hot (not boiling water).
 Don’t store it in the refrigerator it will speed up the crystal formation.

-Our honey is from Lodi and the local area.
+Our honey is from Lodi.
 It varies in color and flavor depending on where the bee’s foraged.
 The area they cover is around two miles from where they are located.
 However they can go twice and three times this distance from the hive.
 We only lightly filter the honey so you will find pollen in it.